DevTools logo

 export const customDevToolsPage = <DevToolsPage />;

-2. Use the custom page in routing
+2. Use the custom page in your route

 Copy